Qi-Lin7/NSD_PFC/README.md

 ### 1.4 Figure 4: Univariate activation
 #### Step 1: Train and run the predictive models
 Use ./Scripts/func/CLIP_ForwardModel_univariate_reg.py and 。/Scripts/submit_script/submit_univariate.sh to submit individual jobs that train an encoding model of the average activation for each ROI (LPFC or visual regions) and generate predicted activation for all 730000 images.
-The results output should
+The results output should be in be in ./results/Pred_activation.

 #### Step 2: Plot results
 Run ./Scripts/check_results/Figure4_Univariate.ipynb to reproduce the results panels in Figure 4.